EdwardDeaver/ControlMyLights/README.md

    - "hexCode": 7 character hex string "#AABBCC"

+## ARDUINO SCHEMA

+In a previus interation the project would send a string "#00FF00" to the arduino.
+The the arduino would convert that string to hex values.
+This preented a memeory error, and I crashed the arduino when I sent it too much data using this.

+Now the code reads color commands like this:

+255:255:255    -> R:G:B

+Note that the internal messages already have a R/G/B value processed from hex command so this way reduces the work load on th arduino and reduces dynamic memory values.

 ## Analytics
 ### MongoDB datastore ( Any DB can be used, in place of MongoDB a listener just needs to be created)
 #### Gets data from: SocketIO Local /colordata